12 Must Have Apps for Thailand

 I love the options that you can choose from with Airbnb and how you can see the area and the cost of other properties that are around you.
 You can filter and choose which type of accommodation you would like, from beach houses to vineyards.

-Airbnb is one of the must have apps when traveling around the world.
+Airbnb is one of those important apps when traveling around the world.

 If you don’t have Google Maps, what app do you use???
-Google Maps works anywhere and everywhere..
-Well, other than South Korea.
-And probably a few other countries LOL.
-Never mind this being one of the must have apps for Thailand, but for the world.
+Google Maps makes life easier.
+Never mind this being a useful app for Thailand, but for the world.

 Google Maps lets you download maps offline just in case you don’t have internet or wifi.
 You can save places that you want to go to and also check out reviews of any restaurant.